Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 When you inherit property:

-• For indexation, you use the CII for the year the previous owner acquired the property
+- For calculating gains under the old method (20% with indexation), the CII of the year the previous owner acquired the property is used

-Beyond capital gains tax, there are other tax aspects to consider in real estate transactions:
+Beyond capital gains tax, there are other tax aspects to consider:

 When purchasing property worth more than ₹50 lakhs, the buyer must deduct TDS (Tax Deducted at Source):